-Studying at the UTC introduced me to CAD (computer aided design) software, up until then I had only heard about CAD in passing and any drawing work had been done by hand.
+"Studying at the UTC introduced me to CAD (computer aided design) software, up until then I had only heard about CAD in passing and any drawing work had been done by hand.
 I quickly found I had a natural skill and aptitude for CAD, and thoroughly enjoyed doing it.
 When I went onto study at De Montford University after leaving the UTC I was often working so quickly that I spent a lot of time helping other students.

-Following graduation, I joined a company called Steam Traction World, and am now putting my CAD skills and love of old vehicles to good use designing steam traction engines in kit form.
+"Following graduation, I joined a company called Steam Traction World, and am now putting my CAD skills and love of old vehicles to good use designing steam traction engines in kit form.
 I started at STW as a junior designer, but I have since progressed and am now solely responsible for design within the company.
 I also work in customer support, helping to advise customers during the build of their traction engine.

-The best part of my job is having the privilege to share the moment that a customer completes their build.
+"The best part of my job is having the privilege to share the moment that a customer completes their build.
 We invite them to bring their engine to our factory so that I can advise the best way to run it, and this is my favourite moment of the entire process.

-My advice to current students would be to follow your passion.
+"My advice to current students would be to follow your passion.
 When you love your job, it seems more like fun and less like work."